 Python library and use it to integrate directly with your OS’s built-in

 screen reader.
-Try out some of the examples and compare its behavior
+Try out some of the examples in this chapter and compare

 Did you find this chapter useful?